Answers to frequently asked questions about Heurist can be found below. This information may be updated as the need arises.

 How do I go about importing data from an existing database into Heurist?

 Heurist supports many import formats, including: CSV, KML, Bibliographic, Media.
 Once you have exported the original data using the relevant format, you can choose the corresponding import feature or wizard within Heurist to import the data.
-See Importing Data.
+See Import Data.

 My photographs are on an existing system can I reference them through the web?